Our goal: Double UC Berkeley's existing student housing.

-- Permanent housing with onsite services benefiting the very low-income and unhoused members of our community.
+- Permanent housing with onsite services benefiting more than 100 very low-income and unhoused members of our community.

 - 1.7-acres of renewed and revitalized park space for the safe enjoyment of everyone.

-- Commemoration honoring and enshrining the park's storied past, from native land, to turn of the century homes, through the protests of the 1960s, and into today.
+- Commemoration of the park's storied past, from native land, to turn of the century homes, through the protests of the 1960s, and into today.

-Together, these sites achieve less than half of our goal to double existing student housing, which requires over 8,000 new beds.
+Together, these six sites achieve less than half of our goal to double existing student housing, which requires more than 8,800 new beds.
 It is not a question of which sites to develop - we must use them all.

 Housing projects currently in development:

-- Intersection Apartments (105 units) - nearing completion
+- Intersection Apartments (105 units) - recently completed

 - Anchor House (772 beds) - under construction

-- Albany Village Graduate Student Housing (760 beds) - in development
+- Albany Village Graduate Student Housing (760 beds) - under construction

 - Upper Hearst (150 units) - in development